 Dr. Stephan S. Stanley

 One of the two doctors on Erebus.

 - Actually Pretty Funny: He's taken aback when Goodsir finally throws one of Stanley's nasty barbs back in his face, but also seems faintly amused and even a little impressed.

-- Ascended Extra: In the book, he had almost no scenes and no dialogue, only appearing by proxy in Goodsir's journal.
-Even his death is given after the fact, one of the numerous burn victims during the accidental fire at the carnivale disaster.
+- Ascended Extra: In the book, he had almost no scenes and very little dialogue, only appearing by proxy in Goodsir's journal and in a few of Sir John's POV chapters.
+Even his death is given after the fact, one of the numerous burn victims during the accidental fire at the Carnivale disaster.

 - Deadpan Snarker: With heavy emphasis on deadpan.
 He has a rather sardonic sense of humor.

 - Dr. Jerk: In contrast to the kind and compassionate Goodsir, Stanley is a very bitter and world-weary man with an atrocious bedside manner.
 He also refuses to treat the Shaman even when the man's lying in front of him with a sucking chest wound, out of racism.

 - Even Evil Has Loved Ones: "Evil" is a bit of a stretch when he's really just a negligent jerk, but he does have a daughter back home whom it's implied he misses fiercely.

 - Jerkass Has a Point: While Goodsir is sympathetic to Youngs wish not to be autopsied, Stanley rightly points out that they need to know if scurvy was the cause of death.
 He also isnt wrong about Youngs decision to hold off on reporting his symptoms, since the kid might have lived had he just spoken up about being so ill earlier.